 We offer an at-rest, non-invasive Sweat Test at Sweat Test Centers around the world for anyone wanting to find out exactly how much they're losing.

-We also offer a free online Sweat Test that'll help you get started with understanding your losses and refining your hydration plan through some good old fashioned trial and error in training.
+We also offer a free Fuel & Hydration Planner that'll help you get started with understanding your losses and refining your hydration plan through some good old fashioned trial and error in training.